NEONScience/NEON-Data-Skills/tutorials/data-institutes/git-intro/git05.md

 	</figcaption>
 </figure>

-## Is Your File in the NEON Central Repo, Yet?
+## Is Your File in the NEON Central Repo Yet?

 Next, do the following:

 1. Navigate to the NEON central